abman23/pmnet-sionna-rt/README.md

         3. **TX Maps**: These are grayscale images indicating the TX locations, which is highlited with $255$ (White) gray value.
 3. **Cropping**:
     - Images cropped into 256x256 pixels, ensuring inclusion of TX point and are further augmented.
-    - A total of $4884$ cropped images are produced for the USC campus map dataset.
+    - A total of $9164$ cropped images are produced for the USC campus map dataset.

 > ***"How to Prepare (Pre-Process) Pathloss Map Data?"***
 - To pre-process the pathloss map data, simply run the following script.
 Please replace `[START]` and `[END]` with the TX points you want to start and end data mining with.
 A bigger range will require a lot of memory.
 A good estimate to have is a range of 5.
-In order to mine data for all $84$ TX, you can run the file updating the `[START]` and `[END]` arguments.
+In order to mine data for all $158$ TX, you can run the file updating the `[START]` and `[END]` arguments.
+Additionally, the total number of TX points are $175$, out of which $17$ give NaN values in their coverage map which are automatically discarded.

     ```
     python data/preprocess.py [START] [END]